Fun Educational Activities

 *Things to Know

-The early Middle Ages begin in 600 CE and last until 1050 CE.
+The early Middle Ages begin in 400 AD and last until 1050 AD.

 The period from 1050 to 1300 is generally considered the High Middle Ages.
 Western Europe rises as a great power with only China equaling it in political, economic and cultural flourishing.
 It also witnesses profound religious and intellectual change, including the organization of the papal monarchy.

-The Late Middle Ages begins in 1300 CE and ends around 1500 CE.
+The Late Middle Ages begins in 1300 AD and ends around 1500 AD.

 *Bulletin Board

-Decorate a bulletin board with themes such as dragons, castles, knights and any other main topics that the children would be interested in (like the food from the time/jousting and swords/damsels in distress).
+Decorate a bulletin board with dragons, castles, knights and any other main topics that the children would be interested in (food from the time/jousting and swords/damsels in distress).
 Have cut outs of these ready for the children to arrange one day, leaving enough space for them to add to the collage.
-Have children find pictures in magazines/items relating to knights/dragons/castles and bring to display on the board.
+Have children find pictures in magazines relating to knights/dragons/castles and bring to display on the board.

 *Castles